guido-s/netmeta/README.md

   - additive network meta-analysis for combinations of treatments;

-  - network meta-analysis of binary data using the Mantel-Haenszel method or the non-central hypergeometric distribution;
+  - network meta-analysis of binary data using the Mantel-Haenszel method or the non-central hypergeometric distribution (Efthimiou et al., 2019);

   - 'comparison-adjusted' funnel plot (Chaimani & Salanti, 2012);